scriptPilot/google-calendar-skedpal/README.md

    - time maps must be created in SkedPal before
    - [Google Calendar Synchronization Documentation](https://github.com/scriptPilot/google-calendar-synchronization)

-5. Save and run the `onCalendarUpdate` function once to grant access to you calendar for this script.
+5. Save and run the `onCalendarUpdate` function once to grant access to your calendar to this script.

 6. Create a trigger for function `onCalendarUpdate`, based on calendar updated for your calendar id.